John N. Erlenborn

-John Neal Erlenborn (February 8, 1927 – October 30, 2005) was an American lawyer and a former Republican member of the U.S. Congressional Delegations from Illinois, representing the 14th (then after 1980s redistricting the 13th) district.
+John Neal Erlenborn (February 8, 1927 – October 30, 2005) was an American lawyer and Republican member of the U.S. Congressional Delegations from Illinois, representing the 14th (then after 1980s redistricting the 13th) district.
+In all, he served 10 consecutive terms from 1965 to 1985.

+Biography

 Born in Chicago, Illinois, Erlenborn attended Immaculate Conception High School (Elmhurst, Illinois), Loyola University Chicago and Loyola University Chicago School of Law.

+Congress

 He represented his district for twenty years, from January 1965 to January 1985, a period which began with the 89th U.S. Congress.
 He retired after serving in the 98th U.S. Congress.

+Later career

 He subsequently became an adjunct faculty member of the Georgetown University Law Center, and served as a board member for the Legal Services Corporation from 1989 to 2001.

+Death

 He died on October 30, 2005, at age 78, after suffering from Lewy body disease.

+Archives

 The majority of his papers and other materials created during his time in office are held at the archives of Benedictine University.